Table of contents

 It’s important to start your PR analysis with the volume of mentions.
 A sudden spike in the number will indicate that your PR campaign is working.
 More and more people have heard about your company, so brand awareness levels are rising.

-Sentiment will give the context you need to assess the impact of your PR campaign on your brand.
+Sentiment will give the context you need to assess the impact of your public relations communications on your brand.

 The sentiment will tell you how people feel about your company.
 The tool uses NLP and AI-driven algorithms to determine whether the sentiment towards your brand is positive, negative, or neutral.